- Image 1 of 3

 The organisers bowed to the mounting pressure by ordering later rounds and the final be moved from the main island of Java to Bali, where the show opened on September 8 and there is little hardline influence.

-Radical anger has not been appeased, however.
-The hardliners are threatening to stage fresh protests on Saturday and even to try to break through heavy security to get into Bali to demonstrate at the venue.
+But the radicals have not been appeased and are threatening to protest on Saturday and even to try to break through heavy security to get onto Bali and demonstrate at the final venue.

-"We are going to protest against it, because it is unacceptable," said Haidar Al-Hamid, head of the East Java province branch of the Islamic Defenders Front (FPI).
+"We will do anything we can to stop Miss World," said Haidar Al-Hamid, head of the East Java province branch of the Islamic Defenders' Front (FPI).

 Adding to concerns, the American, British and Australian embassies have said that radicals could attack the pageant, a chilling warning on an island where bombings in 2002 killed more than 200 people, most of them foreign tourists.

 "Extremist groups may be planning to disrupt the Miss World pageant... potentially through violent means," said the US embassy in Jakarta.

 Saturday's final will last several hours and will see the contestants parade in Indonesian-designed dresses and feature a series of musical performances.